HappyNatalie/duralib/README.md

 For convenience this datapack requires no additional functions or input beyond the setting of it's peramiters in an item's custom data though there is a function to dynamically damage an item.

 All data for this pack is stored in the `duralib:{}` data tag.
+Tags labeled with a ! are required for the system to work.
 ````
 > duralib
   > damage_types